devongovett/pixel-stream/README.md

 The constructor for a `PixelStream` accepts three optional arguments: `width`, `height`, and an object for other options.
 If you are not piping another stream into this one that has these properties, `width` and `height` are required.
 One additional option handled by the `PixelStream` base class is `colorSpace`, described below, which is set to 'rgb' by default.

-### `width`

-The width of a single frame of the image.

-### `height`

-The height of a single frame of the image.
+Other options can be handled by subclasses.

-### `colorSpace`
+### `format`

-A string representing the color space of the image.
-Examples include 'rgb', 'rgba', and 'gray'.
-It is set to `rgb` by default.
+An object describing characteristics about the image, such as its `width`, `height`, `colorSpace` (e.g. rgb, rgba, gray, cmyk, etc.), and other properties.

 ### `addFrame(frame)`